Skip to main content

 Dr Kristin Flegal

 Since 2023, Kristin has held the post of Research Development Manager for Glasgow's Imaging Centre of Excellence (ICE).
-She works to enhance access and usage of their imaging research facilities including Scotland's only 7T clinical MRI scanner.
+Kristin works to enhance access and usage of their imaging research facilities including Scotland's only 7T clinical MRI scanner.

 Trustee and treasurer